 In 2010, the EPA introduced a new air monitoring network to measure air pollution levels near heavily trafficked roadways.
 Near-road air monitoring sites are required to be located within 50 meters of the busiest roadways across the country.
 Near-road monitoring sites are required to measure hourly levels of NO2, CO and PM{2.5}.
-On December 30, 2016, EPA finalized "The Revision to Near-Road Ambient Nitrogen Dioxide (NO2) Monitoring Requirements" which eliminated Phase 3 of this requirement.
+In 2016, EPA finalized "The Revision to Near-Road Ambient Nitrogen Dioxide (NO2) Monitoring Requirements" which eliminated Phase 3 of this requirement.
 Phase 3 would have required a second monitoring station in Madison.

-In Wisconsin, DNR installed one near-road monitoring site as required.
+In Wisconsin, the DNR installed one required near-road monitoring site.
 It began operating along the Chicago/Kenosha/Milwaukee corridor near I-94 in Milwaukee on January 1, 2014.
-Various parameters are being measured at the near-road site (Table 9) to further study PM size fractions in a near-road environment.
+The DNR collects additional particulate matter (PM) size fractions to better characterize near-road environments (Table 9).